-We have audited the annual accounts and consolidated accounts of Sandvik AB (publ) for the year 2018.
-The annual accounts and consolidated accounts of the company are included on pages 46-122 in this document.
+We have audited the annual accounts and consolidated accounts of Sandvik AB (publ) for the year 2019.
+The annual accounts and consolidated accounts of the company are included on pages 38-122 and pages 135-136 in this document.

-In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the parent company as of 31 December 2018 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
-The consolidated accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the Group as of 31 December 2018 and their financial performance and cash flow for the year then ended in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU, and the Annual Accounts Act.
+In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of parent company and the group as of 31 December 2019 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
+The consolidated accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the group as of 31 December 2019 and their financial performance and cash flow for the year then ended in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU, and the Annual Accounts Act.

 A corporate governance statement has been prepared and is in agreement with the Annual Accounts Act.
-The statutory administration report and the corporate governance statement are consistent with the other parts of the annual accounts and consolidated accounts
+The statutory administration report and the corporate governance statement are consistent with the other parts of the annual accounts and consolidated accounts.